 Since then, it has been used by many notable British English writers, including Shakespeare, Bacon and Pope and it was one of a number of words that were transported across the Atlantic with the settlers.
 But then it slipped out of use in British English, along with such words as fall for “autumn” (British English having opted to adopt the French word) and guess in the sense of “think”.” http://www.miketodd.net/encyc/gotten.htm

 ‘Got’ is also used in Welsh–or at least as much of it as I have so far managed to learn.
 ‘I have got’ (mae gen i) is a common phrase in modern Welsh and even has its own system of conjugation (you have got, he has got).
 Of course, my medieval characters aren’t speaking English anyway, so whether they might have used ‘got’ as well as ‘gotten’, like their English counterparts, is something I don’t know!
-However, if my medieval characters were speaking English (which they generally are not), they would have used, ‘gotten’.
+However, if my medieval characters were speaking English (which they generally are not), they would definitely have said ‘gotten’.

 And for those who continue to be skeptical, perhaps a few quotes from Francis Bacon (written 1601) will suffice: